jasmine-smith8/website-template/README.md

 >💡 Divide the tasks so everyone has something to work on that suits their skills and interests.

 # HTML

+> The files you need will be found in the `/pages/` folder.
+The tasks to complete will be highlighted in the **.html** files.

 Changing The Title:

 > * Find the title text wrapped in a *h1* tag and change it.